10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h2 id="local-development" class="anchor-heading">Local Development Environments {% include Util/top %}</h2>

-At WisdmLabs, we use [Vagrant](https://www.vagrantup.com/) and/or [Docker](https://www.docker.com/) to build and interact with virtual environments that match production as closely as possible.
+At WisdmLabs, we use [LocalWP](https://localwp.com) to build and interact with local environments that match production as closely as possible.
 There are many setups and configurations available.
-The following setups are the only ones we support internally.

-[Varying Vagrant Vagrants (VVV)](https://github.com/Varying-Vagrant-Vagrants/VVV) - Our standard Vagrant setup for client sites and local development.
-This was originally a WisdmLabs project (now open-sourced) and something with which we have a lot of familiarity.

-[WP Local Docker](https://github.com/WisdmLabs/wp-local-docker) - A simple Docker-based development environment.
-This setup is great because it's very easy to setup, simple to interact with, and makes standardizing package versions (i.e. PHP) extremely easy.

-<h2 id="scaffolding" class="anchor-heading">Scaffolding {% include Util/top %}</h2>

-[WisdmLabs Project Scaffold](https://github.com/WisdmLabs/project-scaffold) - Developers can use WisdmLabs Project Scaffold to quickly create themes and plugins with our recommended tools and many of our best practices already in place.
+[LocalWP](https://localwp.com) - A local WordPress development tool.
+This tool helps you fastly setup local WordPress websites with desired PHP version, WordPress version and server configuration.

+Learn how to setup LocalWP [here](https://torquemag.io/2020/05/how-to-use-local-by-flywheel/).

 <h2 id="task-runners" class="anchor-heading">Task Runners {% include Util/top %}</h2>